elg0nz/CodePath-iOS/README.md

 **Answer:**
 iOS development is fun!
 Being able to run code on your smartphone makes the app feel more relatable than on desktop or Web.

-IBOutlets and IBAction like their names hint at, are mappings from the Interface Builder (the story board editor) into our view controllers.
+IBOutlets and IBAction are mechanisms to link the variables from our view controllers into the storyboard.
+They can be weak or strong references which means the instance that is referenced won't be deallocated until the reference is gone.

-They are implemented by adding an annotation to the XML created by Interface Builder to indicate what View Controller with interact with.
+They are implemented by adding to the ViewController Connections a series of outlet nodes that contain the link between a property and it's destination.

 **Question 2**: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"